hikeventures/hikeventures.github.io/_posts/best/2015-03-04-best-trekking-and-snowshoeing-poles.markdown

 layout: post
 ---

 Trekking and snowshoeing poles are especially useful if you have to walk up or down a mountain or if you have to walk in deep powder snow.
 You can also use those poles for nordic walking.
-In this blog post I have selected the best trekking and snowshoeing poles for 2016 - 2017 which I would consider to buy.
-Here is my <a href="#list">snowshoe comparison table</a>
+In this blog post I have <a href="#list">selected</a> the best trekking and snowshoeing poles for 2016 - 2017 which I would consider to buy.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/24785831751/in/photolist-Dm1oBg-DUv9z4-DLeSfK-qNgY7t-DJ5oFY-Dm1YSa-DSbpUy-CWZxhh-Dm1SnM-DJ5qtf-DLeWra-CWZhq3-CX6ZLM-DsowUj-CWZoVY-DJ55xd-CWYQyo-CX6sRF-DUueLP-r3peJw" title="Best trekking and snowshoeing poles for 2016 - 2017"><img src="https://c8.staticflickr.com/2/1648/24785831751_f329cb1417_b.jpg" width="1024" height="681" alt="Best trekking and snowshoeing poles for 2016 - 2017"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>